What is Google Analytics for HVAC Websites?

 Google Analytics, Step-by-Step

-Google Analytics is essential for HVAC contractors who want to make sure that their websites perform the way they should.
+Google Analytics is essential for HVAC contractors who want to ensure that their websites perform as they should.
 Your HVAC websites should be your strongest tool for generating traffic, acquiring new leads, and converting customers.
 But how do you know if your website is doing all of that?

 The answer is Google Analytics.
-Certain performance indicators will let you know how your website is getting traffic, what visitors do when they get to your website, which visitors see pages of your website, and how fast your website is.
+Certain performance indicators will tell you how your website is getting traffic, what visitors do when they get to your website, which visitors see pages of your website, and how fast your website is.

 And it’s important to know all of these things.
 For example, did you know that, on average, people will only spend 15 seconds on your website?
 If your website loads slowly or doesn’t provide the information that people actually need, they will leave and go to another site.
 This is known as a website’s bounce rate, which Google Analytics can also help you calculate.
 Here is a breakdown of why Google Analytics is important for your business: